10% ON ORDER OVER 500$ CODE: WEB-10

 Michelin X-Ice Snow

-The X-Ice Snow is often praised in tests for its balance between ice performance and road handling.
-Its FleX-Ice 2.0 compound stays flexible even in low temperatures for optimal grip.
+The X-Ice Snow is praised for its balanced performance on ice and snow.
+Its FleX-Ice 2.0 compound stays flexible in freezing temperatures, ensuring consistent grip.

-Weaknesses: Performance varies depending on size and wear.
+Weaknesses: Performance varies by size and wear level.

 2. Bridgestone Blizzak WS90

-The WS90 stands out for its exceptional braking power, often ranking at the top of “Studless Ice & Snow” tests.
-Its dense siping improves traction on slush and packed snow.
+The WS90 is known for outstanding braking, often ranking first in “studless ice & snow” tests.
+Its dense siping boosts traction in slush and packed snow.

 3. Continental IceContact XTRM